edgelesssys/contrast/dev-docs/security-overview.md

 ### Launch measurement

-The CPU generates a hardware-enforced cryptographic hash of the IGVM file loaded into memory, known as the launch measurement.
+The CPU generates a hardware-enforced cryptographic hash of the files initially loaded into memory, known as the launch measurement.
 This measurement guarantees the integrity of the following components:

 - **Kernel and kernel command line**
 - **Minimal init filesystem (`initramfs`)**